6 Tips to Survive the Japanese Summer

 Beat the Japanese heat following these easy tips!

-Probably many of our readers come from hot countries and think that heat is not a problem for them, however the Japanese summer has a big problem: humidity.
+Probably many of you come from hot countries and think that heat isn’t a problem.
+However the Japanese summer has a big problem: humidity.
 Japan is an island, and that makes it to be an extremely humid country in the summer.
 More than high temperatures, the most difficult thing to stand is moisture sticking to your skin.
-But don’t just trust yourself because you come from a hot country and if you are going to travel to Japan in summer, you better be prepared.
+I myself come from a country where it’s sunny most of the time and summers in some cities reach record temperatures.
+So many of my friends and family say “Here is more hot” when I tell them about the Japanese summers, but after experiencing it, they admit that it’s much worse in Japan.
+Basically, you can be in a shaded area and yet the hot air and humidity is stifling.

 Buy one of the famous tenugui towel

-Although the typical ones as we say are the tenugui, made of cotton, it’s also common to see these hand towels but of towel fabric itself.
+Although the typical ones are the tenugui, made of cotton, it’s also common to see a different ones made of towel fabric.
 In fact, in the day to day I have seen Japanese people using more this type of towels than the tenugui.
-In addition, there are usually two sizes: some smaller and squared, which are usually carried by women in the hand or in the bag and others more elongated, which many men carry around their necks.
-Also as we say there is a wide variety of prints: with anime or video game motifs, traditional Japanese themed, etc.
+In both cases you can find them in two sizes: some smaller and squared, which are usually carried by women in the hand or in the bag and others more elongated, which many men carry around their necks.

 ▶ Shop now your tenugui towel here!